MarkedOliv/Personal-Web-Page/README.md

 # Personal-Web-Page
-Personal Web Page with TypeScript, Next.js &amp; TailwindCSS
+Personal Web Page with TypeScript, Next.js and TailwindCSS.